bazel-contrib/SIG-rules-authors/go-tutorial.md

 This is a good time to push your files into a remote git repository like GitHub.
 Now we cover rules_go and gazelle.

-## Go and Bazel
+## Bazel Rules

-As we mentioned previously bazel provides rules_go and gazelle.
+As we mentioned previously, bazel provides rules_go and gazelle.
 You can find more about them here:

 - https://github.com/bazelbuild/rules_go